Target Detection in Sea Clutter with Application to Spaceborne SAR Imaging: Experimental Results

-However, the image presented in Fig.~\ref{fig:EnglishBay_Speckle} suffers from speckle noise \cite{Cumming}.
+However, the image presented in Fig.~\ref{fig:EnglishBay_Speckle} suffers from speckle noise \cite{Cumming, Shahrokh_Speckle_1, Shahrokh_Speckle_2}.
 In order to remove the effect of the speckle noise, we introduce a 2D $m \times n$ filter and slide it over the reconstructed image while solving the following optimization problem,

-where $a_{\rm ij}$ is the value for the $(\rm ij)^{\rm th}$ pixel and $a$ is the value selected by the optimization problem for the $(\lfloor \frac{n-1}{2} \rfloor + 1 \; \lfloor \frac{m-1}{2} \rfloor + 1)^{\rm th}$ pixel.
-In fact, by solving the optimization problem in (\ref{speckle}) we are filtering the image by the median filter.
+where $a_{\rm ij}$ is the value for the $(\rm ij)^{\rm th}$ pixel and $a$ is the value selected by the optimization problem for the $(\lfloor \frac{n-1}{2} \rfloor + 1, \; \lfloor \frac{m-1}{2} \rfloor + 1)^{\rm th}$ pixel.
+In fact, by solving the optimization problem in (\ref{speckle}) we apply a 2D median filter to the image.
 In other words, we replace the value of each pixel with the median of the neighboring pixels.
 This is proved to be a powerful method to decrease the effect of the speckle noise which, as a result, the fine structures of the image can be revealed.
 It should be noted that, the common practice to alleviate the effect of the speckle noise in SAR images is multi-look processing \cite{Cumming}.
-However, multi-look processing sacrifices the azimuth resolution in order to remove the speckle noise.
+However, multi-look processing sacrifices the azimuth resolution in order to remove the effect of the speckle noise.
 In contrast, the median filtering approach, which we have proposed, can efficiently remove the speckle noise while it leaves the azimuth resolution intact.
 Furthermore, the median filtering does not smear the edges in the image which is considered to be a significant property.

-Fig.~\ref{fig:EnglishBay} shows the result of speckle noise reduction for the reconstructed image depicted in Fig.~\ref{fig:EnglishBay_Speckle}.
-To remove the effect of the speckle noise, we have applied the filter, given in (\ref{speckle}), with $m=n=6$.